jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-1.md

 ---
 usemathjax: true
 layout: post
-title: "Design, Build & Deploy an AI Chat App from Scratch"
+title: "Designing, Building & Deploying an AI Chat App from Scratch (Part 1)"
-subtitle: "Part 1: Microservices Architecture and Local Development"
+subtitle: "Microservices Architecture and Local Development"
 date: 2025-01-14 9:00:00
 background: /img/posts/ai-from-scratch-images/part-1-building-unsplash-image.jpeg
 ---
 # Introduction
 The aim of this project is to learn about the fundamentals of modern, scalable web applications by designing, building and deploying an AI-powered chat app from scratch.
 We won’t use fancy frameworks or commercial platforms like ChatGPT.
 This will provide a better understanding of how real-world systems work under the hood, and give us full control over the language model, infrastructure, data and costs.
 The focus will be on engineering, backend and cloud deployment, rather than the language model or a fancy frontend.

 This is part 1.
 We will design and build a cloud-native app with several APIs, a database, private network, reverse proxy, and simple user interface.
 Everything runs on our local computer.
-In [part 2](https://jorisbaan.nl/2025/01/14/at-chat-app-from-scratch-part-2.html), we will deploy our application to a cloud platform like AWS, GCP or Azure with a focus on scalability so actual users can reach it over the internet.
+In [part 2](https://jorisbaan.nl/2025/01/14/ai-chat-app-from-scratch-part-2.html), we will deploy our application to a cloud platform like AWS, GCP or Azure with a focus on scalability so actual users can reach it over the internet.
 Here is a quick demo.

 |                                                                                ![](/img/posts/ai-from-scratch-images/chat_demo.gif){: width="700" }                                                                                |
 |:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 | A quick demo of starting a new chat, coming back to that same chat, or starting another chat.
-This is the cloud deployment from [part 2](https://jorisbaan.nl/2025/01/14/at-chat-app-from-scratch-part-2.html) at [chat.jorisbaan.nl](chat.jorisbaan.nl).
+This is the cloud deployment from [part 2](https://jorisbaan.nl/2025/01/14/ai-chat-app-from-scratch-part-2.html) at [chat.jorisbaan.nl](chat.jorisbaan.nl).
 We will now build the app locally and make it available at localhost.
  |